eCitizen/Connect/DataPolicy-ExecutiveOrder/DraftPolicyApril.md

 ## City Departments

-Leadership and personnel of City Departments shall work with the Open Data Manager to publish all data that are public record unless a public policy, security, liability or other material objection exists.
-Data shall be published as soon as practicable and in order of priority based upon relevant considerations.
+Leadership and personnel of City Departments shall work with the Open Data Manager [j] to publish all data that are public record unless a public policy, security, liability or other material objection exists.
+Data shall be published as soon as practicable and in order of priority based upon relevant considerations [k].

 ## Staging and Phasing Publication of Open Data